getyoti/yoti-node-sdk/README.md

 ## Requirements

 ### Node version
-We currently support up to Node version 11.
+Please refer to [Travis](https://travis-ci.com/getyoti/yoti-node-sdk) to see all compatible Node versions.

 ### Windows users